To Develop and Regulate a Capital Market that is Dynamic, Fair, Transparent and Efficient, to Contribute to the Nation’s Economic Development

 - Office of the Secretary to the Commission: Serves as the Secretariat of the Board of the Commission, its Committees and the Management Executive Committee.
 It offers advisory services to the Board on issues of compliance with applicable laws and regulations.
 Reports to the Director General.

 - Internal Control (IC): A department responsible for ensuring that the assets of the Commission are effectively applied.
 It also ensures compliance with approved policies, procedures and regulations and the completeness, accuracy and reliability of the Commission’s financial records.
 Reports to the Director General.

 The Commission continuously initiates measures which reflect the dynamic nature of the financial services sector.
-As a result, research aimed at identifying new products or new approaches, with an increasing focus on cohesive monitoring of major activities is undertaken.
+As a result, research aimed at understudying new products or new approaches, with an increasing focus on cohesive monitoring of major activities is conducted.
 Enlightenment programmes spread across Nigeria, aimed at sensitizing the general public to the operations of the capital market are also regularly held in all parts of Nigeria.
-The presence of the SEC offices in the six geopolitical zones of the country has added fillip to such effort.
+The presence of the SEC Offices in three Geopolitical Zones of the Country has added fillip to such effort.
 Literature such as pamphlets and books on various aspects of the capital market are published and circulated by the Commission.